lightbits/lightbits.github.io/euler/euler.markdown

 Using Euler angles
 ------------------

 Euler angles is a so-called *minimal* parametrization, in that they use the minimal amount of numbers (three) to define a rotation.
-By virtue of being minimal, those numbers can each be chosen freely, without concern or being constrained by the others.
+By virtue of being minimal, those numbers can each be chosen freely, without concern of being constrained by the others.

-That sounds a bit like what we're after, so we'll add a function that takes three angles and returns a rotation matrix following some Euler angle convention, like x,y,z or z,y,x.
+That sounds a bit like what we're after, so we'll add a function that takes three angles and returns a rotation matrix following some Euler angle convention.
 In total we then have three variables for rotation (rx,ry,rz) and three variables for translation (tx,ty,tz).

-We can now update those six variables with gradient descent like so (I abbreviated the quality measure function to E):
+Because these six variables are all independent, we can update them with gradient descent, like so:

+<p style="color:#999;">I abbreviated the quality measure function to E, for easier reading.</p>

     update_parameters(rx,ry,rz, tx,ty,tz):
         dedrx = (E(euler(rx+drx, ry, rz), [tx, ty, tz]) -